 If you fail to pay the Parking Charge Notice within 28 days from the date of issue this may result in your case being transferred to a Debt Recovery Agent, which may incur additional administrative charges or court costs.
 The collection procedure will be processed in line with the Administration of Justice Act 1970.

-You can pay the parking charge notice online or through our 24 hour telephone payment line or alternatively by completing the payment slip on the parking charge notice and sending a cheque to the address below.
-Please address all payments to our Payments Department Write to:
+You can pay the Parking Charge Notice online or through our 24 hour telephone payment line or alternatively by completing the payment slip on the Parking Charge Notice and sending a cheque to the address below.
+Please address all payments to our Payments Department at:

 When parking on private land Blue Badge concessions may not apply.
 We generally look to provide free unrestricted parking for Blue Badge holders, however, there may be instances where this is not always possible.
 You should always check the terms and conditions of parking, which are set out on signage within the car park.

 We are a member of the British Parking Associations Approved Operators Scheme (AOS) and we strictly adhere to the Code of Practice for Parking Enforcement on Private Land and Unregulated Car Parks.